th-otto/MagicOnLinux/README.md

 # How To Install

-You might install the program with "sudo make install".
-This copies the executable file, a ".desktop" file and an icon file to "/usr/local/".
-Note that the created ".desktop" file contains an absolute path to the icon, because I could not find out how to do this in a correct way.
+You can install the program with "sudo make install".
+This copies the executable file, a ".desktop" file and an icon file to usually "/usr/local/", if not otherwise specified (see above).
+Otherwise, MagicOnLinux will always show your system theme's default icon for uninstalled applications.

 # How To Run